phoboxhq/home2/index.md

     excerpt: "Phobox provides a number of statistics of your storage.
 In which month did you take the most pictures and with which camera?"
     url: "/"
     btn_label: "Learn More"
+feature_row2:
+  - title: "Automatic import"
+    excerpt: "Define an import schema and put your new photos into the import directory.
+Phobox organizes the pictures to the correct target directory"
+    url: "/"
+    btn_label: "Learn More"
+  - title: "Browsing"
+    excerpt: "Use the comfortable webpage to browse through your pictures, perhaps on the couch.
+Search fast for moments by using time information, TAGs or image names."
+    url: "/"
+    btn_label: "Learn More"
+  - title: "Get some stats"
+    excerpt: "Phobox provides a number of statistics of your storage.
+In which month did you take the most pictures and with which camera?"
+    url: "/"
+    btn_label: "Learn More"
 author_profile: false
 ---